FTMahringer/FT-XAMPP/README.md

 It serves as a local overview or entry point for various projects located in the `htdocs` directory.
 The dashboard supports automatic link detection, `.htaccess` file checking, and a light/dark theme switch.

+## New Version

+Here is the new Version that uses a more modern aproach: [FT-XAMPP-modern](https://github.com/FTMahringer/FT-XAMPP-modern).

 ## 🧰 Requirements

 - Docker